mozilla-services/heka/docs/source/sandbox/lua.rst

         value_type, name, value, representation, count (number of items in the field array)

 **inject_message(payload_type, payload_name)**

     Creates a new Heka message using the contents of the output payload buffer and then clears the buffer.
-Two pieces of optional metadata are allowed and included as fields in the injected message i.e., Fields[payload_type] == 'csv' Fields[payload_name] == 'Android Usage Statistics'.
-The number of messages that may be injected by the process_message or timer_event functions are globally controlled by the hekad :ref:`hekad_command_line_options`; if these values are exceeded the sandbox will be terminated.
+The payload_type and payload_name arguments are two pieces of optional metadata.
+If specified, they will be included as fields in the injected message e.g. Fields[payload_type] == 'csv', Fields[payload_name] == 'Android Usage Statistics'.
+The number of messages that may be injected by the process_message or timer_event functions are  globally controlled by the hekad :ref:`global configuration options <hekad_global_config_options>`; if these values are exceeded the sandbox will be terminated.

     *Arguments*
         - payload_type (**optional, default "txt"** string) Describes the content type of the injected payload data.